 We hear stories of magnetic fields, or drugs like ketamine, producing NDEs.
 I am cautious.
 These things may produce similar visions, but which may be still brain phenomena, and more akin to sleep paralysis, see to psychiatric disorders.
 However we note that authentic experiences like instants or superconsciousness happen when there is no organic trouble at all.
 So maybe true NDE can happen when there are still neural activities, depending on which neurones are stopped.
 Probably, as seen above, there is a definite neural centre which stopping may provide automatically a NDE (at least in 18% of people), but we are here in uncharted lands, and in more dangerous.

 For now, the only method that we know for sure can produce genuine NDE core experiences is the total arrest of all the neurones (and still only in 12% of people).
 Most common situation where this happens is cardiac arrest (or stopping blood flow in the brain by strangulation, but this soon brings cardiac arrest too), or lowering the temperature of the body (which anyway requires extra-corporeal blood circulation, as the heart stops with cold).
+In «Life after life», third part, Raymond Moody suggested that a large dose of sedatives could do that, but no research was done in this way since.
 Useless to say that all these methods are dangerous, and the only way to use them is when they are required for medical reasons.

 So to produce a NDE with material means would require to stop all the neurones, without stopping anything else.
 We can imagine a drug able of doing this.
 Problem is that stopping all the neurones would stop the heart too, as in strangulation.
 Maybe the very neural centres which stopping is «signalling» the death to the spiritual consciousness are strongly linked to the basic metabolism and autonomous neural system which control of the heart, or even the very heart beat itself!
 So that we are still in dangerous land, and still more uncharted anyway.